LearnWeb3DAO/ICO/README.md

 # ICO (Initial Coin Offering)

 Now its time for you to launch a token for `Crypto Devs`.
-Lets call the token Crypto Dev Token.
+Let's call the token Crypto Dev Token.

 ![](https://i.imgur.com/78uY3Mm.png)